-Wireless Toyz Franchise, LLC v Clear Choice Commc'n, Inc, Mich , 825 NW2d 580 (2013), in lieu of granting leave to appeal, reversed COA, for reasons stated in COA dissent, and reinstated Circuit Court order, denying defendants' motion to vacate award and confirming award.
-Judge Servitto's dissent in Wireless Toyz Franchise, LLC, 303619 (May 31, 2012), said stipulated order intended arbitration would include claims beyond those that were pending because it allowed further discovery, gave arbitrator powers of Circuit Court judge, and stated award would represent full and final resolution of matter.
-Order did not exclude new claims from arbitration.
-Claims that were not pending at time order was entered were not outside scope of arbitrator's powers.
+Wireless Toyz Franchise, LLC v Clear Choice Comm'n, Inc, \\\ Mich \\\, 825 NW2d 580 (2013), in lieu of granting leave to appeal, reversed COA, for reasons in COA dissent, and reinstated Circuit Court order, denying defendants' motion to vacate award and confirming award.
+Dissent in Wireless Toyz Franchise, LLC, 303619 (May 31, 2012), said stipulated order intended arbitration would include claims beyond those pending because it allowed further discovery, gave arbitrator powers of Circuit Court, and said award would represent full and final resolution of matter.
+Claims not pending at time order was entered were not outside scope of arbitrator's powers.